 The fast pace of life and constant rush to do more and be more.
 This way of going about things separates the mind from the rest of the body or what makes us distinctly human: heartfelt genuine connection.
 Too many people today struggle with relating at work and in their personal lives.
 Many relationships are essentially Ego battlefields dominated by comparisons and evaluations instead of mutual respect and positive regard.
 Disconnected, the mind and heart tussle for control exhausting the body and killing the spirit of the person.
 In contrast, an integrated person is a wiser, calmer and more effective.
 He or she has a better sense of who they really are outside of their job title, their social standing or financial wealth.

-5 practical ways to figure out what to work towards in your life
+5 practical ways to identify your unique life goals

 The true definition of a good life is deeply subjective.
 That being true, our ability to create a good life is linked with being able to stay connected with and follow what we truly desire, what we can imagine and want to realise and what ultimately feels good in the present moment.
 None of this is mirrored by what social media tells us is now in vogue.